Fifths tuning

 Fifths tuning is a non-standard tuning for the double bass, used primarily in classical and jazz music.
-In this tuning, the double bass is tuned like a cello but an octave lower (C-G-D-A low to high).
+In this tuning, the double bass is tuned like a cello, but an octave lower (C1-G1-D2-A2, low to high).

 Although fifths tuning was once the most common double bass tuning in France in the 19th century, standard fourths tuning (E-A-D-G) has since become the most used tuning for the instrument.
-Fifths has recently been repopularised by a small but increasing number of bassists, most notably American Red Mitchell and Canadian Joel Quarrington who now is Principal in the London Symphony.
-Other players who use the tuning include Dennis Masuzzo, Silvio Dalla Torre, Paul Unger, Larry Holloway and Tomoya Aomori.
-Although still relatively uncommon (most fifths players are in Canada), its popularity is ever increasing.
+Fifths has recently been repopularised by a small number of bassists, most notably American Red Mitchell and Canadian Joel Quarrington.

 Its advocates say the advantages of fifths tuning are: